 Wee Mikey is a happy, cheerful dog whose most outstanding characteristic is his intense loyalty to me.
 He simply MUST be with me, no matter what I am doing.
+How ever there is not an ounce of "separation anxiety" in him.
+He often chooses to sleep outside at night - even when it is below freezing - up on the quad seat - just to keep an eye on things and be in a good position to launch a barking attack on roaming coyotes.
 He keeps the chicken yard free of mice and ground squirrels.
-He is a quiet dog, rarely barking.
+He is a quiet dog, rarely barking (except at coyotes).
 He gets along with other dogs, and enjoys swimming very much.

 A small dog, yes, but with the courage and sensibility of a large dog.
 He needs no coat even in zero degree weather and does not shed in the house.